-Appendix

-How GALEV works - a picture story
+Appendix C How GALEV works - a picture story

-Ralf Kotulla, Uta Fritze, Peter Weilbacher, and Peter Anders submitted as appendix to MNRAS XXX
+Ralf Kotulla, Uta Fritze, Peter Weilbacher, and Peter Anders

-In the following we will present the workings of GALEV in a more vivid way by guiding the reader through a series of steps.
+Appendix to Monthly Notices of the Royal Astronomical Society 396, 462-484 (2009) In the following we will present the workings of GALEV in a more vivid way by guiding the reader through a series of steps.
 We give examples for the input physics GALEV uses and show how this is used throughout the process of modelling a galaxy.

-A.1 General steps
+C.1 General steps

 In the first step we present how one gets from isochrones, a stellar IMF, spectral library, and atomic physics to an integrated isochrone spectrum.
-For this example we choose to work with isochrones from the Padova group, a Salpeter-IMF from $0.1 M{\odot}$ to $100 M{\odot}$ and stellar spectra from the Lejeune library, all using solar metallicity.
+For this example we choose to work with isochrones from the Padova group, a Salpeter-IMF from $0.1M{\odot}$ to $100M{\odot}$ and stellar spectra from the Lejeune library, all using solar metallicity.

-A.1.1 Step 1: Choose set of isochrones
+C.1.1 Step 1: Choose set of isochrones

-Fig. A.1 shows solar-metallicity isochrones for three different ages of 4 Myr, 100 Myr and 1 Gyr as a colour-magnitude diagram.
-For very young ages the main sequence reaches up to high masses and hence very high luminosities $\approx -10\,\text{mag}$ .
-For the later stages the red giant branch (RGB) at $(B-V)\approx 1\dots 1.4$ is clearly visible and also the asymptotic giant branch (AGB).
-Note that stars on the AGB can reach extremely red colours of $(B-V)\approx 4\,\text{mag}$ and at the same time get very bright in the NIR ( $M_K\sim -10\,\text{mag}$ ) during the thermal pulsation (TP) phase.
+Fig. C.1 shows solar-metallicity isochrones for three different ages of 4 Myr, 100 Myr and 1 Gyr as a colour-magnitude diagram.
+For very young ages the main sequence reaches up to high masses and hence very high luminosities ≈ -10 mag.
+For the later stages the red giant branch (RGB) at $(B - V) \approx 1...14$ is clearly visible and also the asymptotic giant branch (AGB).
+Note that stars on the AGB can reach extremely red colours of $(B - V) \approx 4$ mag and at the same time get very bright in the NIR (M_K ~ -10 mag) during the thermal pulsation (TP) phase.